tamizhvendan/tamizhvendan.github.com/source/_posts/2015-06-11-building-rest-api-in-fsharp-using-suave.markdown

 ```
 {% img center border /images/sauve_rest_api/head.png %}

 That's all..
-We have successfully implemented a REST api using Suave
+We have successfully implemented a REST API using Suave

 ## Extending with a new Resource

-The beautiful aspect of this functional REST api design we can easily extend it to support other resources.
+The beautiful aspect of this functional REST API design we can easily extend it to support other resources.

+Here is the rest API implementation of the ```albums``` resource in the [music-store](http://theimowski.gitbooks.io/suave-music-store/content/database.html) application.
+You can find the source code of MusicStoreDb [here](https://github.com/tamizhvendan/blog-samples/blob/master/SuaveRestApi/SuaveRestApi/MusicStoreDb.fs).

 ```fsharp
 [<EntryPoint>]